Materials Select Sector SPDR ETF

 XLB

-The Materials Select Sector SPDR Fund (XLB) is an exchange-traded fund that tracks the materials sector of the S&P 500.
+The Materials Select Sector SPDR Fund (XLB) is an exchange-traded fund that tracks the performance of materials companies in the S&P 500.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily